 The latest release includes AngularJS event calendar [code.daypilot.org] plugin.

 The story is simple and you might have already heard it: I needed a component and because I wasn't able to find a good one I decided to write it.
 I was thinking like this: It would take me two hours to find it, another two hours to understand it and another two hours to customize it.
 Six hours.
 In six hours, I should be able to write a simple component by myself.

-- Reusable ASP.NET component for visually showing the events that happened during one day.
+- Reusable ASP.NET component for showing the events in day/week/work week views.

-- Support for working hours - doesn't show the time outside the working hours unless there is an event.
+- Support for business hours - doesn't show the time outside the working hours unless there is an event.

 - Support for events started before or finish after the current day.

 - Support for overlapping events (two or more events for a particular moment).